50 years ago today, the internet was born in Room 3420

 “This was basically where the paradigm that we see now on the internet with linked documents and things like that was first developed,” Duvall says.
 “We always envisioned that we would have a series of interconnected workstations and interconnected people.
 We called them knowledge centers in those days, because we were academically oriented.”

 Back in 1969, a UCLA press release touted the new ARPANET.
 “As of now, computer networks are still in their infancy,” it quoted Kleinrock as saying.
-“But as they grow up and become more sophisticated, we will probably see the spread of ‘computer utilities’, which, like present electric and telephone utilities, will service individual homes and offices across the country.”
+“But as they grow up and become more sophisticated, we will probably see the spread of ‘computer utilities,’ which, like present electric and telephone utilities, will service individual homes and offices across the country.”

-That concept sounds a little quaint now that data networks reach far past homes and offices and down to the smallest Internet of Things devices.
+That concept sounds a little quaint now that data networks reach far past homes and offices and down to the smallest internet-of-things devices.
 But Kleinrock’s statement about “computer utilities” was remarkably prescient, especially given that the modern, commercialized internet did not come into being until decades later.
 The idea remains fresh in 2019, even as computing resources are well on their way to being as ubiquitous and easy to take for granted as electricity.

-Maybe anniversaries like this one are good opportunities to not only remember how we got to this highly-connected era, but also look out into the future–like Kleinrock did–to think about where the network might be headed next.
+Maybe anniversaries like this one are good opportunities to not only remember how we got to this highly connected era, but also look out into the future—like Kleinrock did—to think about where the network might be headed next.